AdamPowroznik/OSPM/README.md

 Screenshots:
 -----------
-Screenshot 1 shows the start page of application and also unwrapped (expanded) burger menu with slider which lets the user to navigate between every modules of the application.
+Screenshot 1 shows the start page of the application
 <div align="center">
     <img src="/screenshots/ss1.PNG" width="400px"</img>
 </div>

-Screenshot 2 shows first module of the application
+Screenshot 2 shows first module of the application and also unwrapped (expanded) burger menu with slider which lets the user to navigate between every modules of the application.
 <div align="center">
     <img src="/screenshots/ss2.PNG" width="400px"</img>
 </div>